New Mexico State University: Student life

+New Mexico State University enrolls more than 21,000 students from the United States and 71 foreign countries.

 Student organizations

 NMSU student organizations include a Greek system and several religious organizations.
 The Associated Students of New Mexico State University (ASNMSU) is the student government and is considered a departmental organization.
 It consists of an elected student body president, vice president, 30 senators, and an appointed student supreme court.
-Senators are elected to two semester terms, with two elections each school year, in each, 15 senators are elected.
-There are 12 different departments within ASNMSU, who manage various events such as the homecoming parade, free student concerts, a free cab program for students, and many others.
+Senators are elected to two-semester terms, with two elections each school year, in each, 15 senators are elected.
+There are 12 different departments within ASNMSU, that manage various events such as the homecoming parade, free student concerts, a free cab program for students, and many others.
 Each department is overseen by a director, who is appointed by the president and confirmed by the senate.
 ASNMSU manages a budget of over $1 million.

 Greek life

-Fraternities and sororities at New Mexico State University include: